lulujianjie/person-reid-tiny-baseline/README.md

 }
 ```

-## Difference from official code
+## Difference from Official Code
 - Developed based on the pytorch template [link](https://github.com/lulujianjie/pytorch-project-template)
-- No need install ignite and yacs
+- No need to install ignite and yacs
-- Support computing distMap using cosine similarity
+- Support computing DistMap using cosine similarity
 - Set hyperparameters using a configuration class
 - Only support ResNet50 as the backbone